When you’re cooking lean, healthy meats, a dry rub can fire up the flavor. Not to mention, it’s so easy to do!

 1 tablespoon dried tarragon

 Substitute dried thyme or ground bay leaves for the tarragon if desired.
 Coat the chicken or duck breast with olive oil cooking spray and pat with dry rub.
-Allow to marinate for 10 minutes.
+Allow it to marinate for at least 10 minutes.
 Coat again.
-Grill, broil, or saute over medium heat until done.
+Grill, broil or saute over medium heat until done.

 1 tablespoon cumin seeds

 1 tablespoon coriander seeds

 Grind both seeds into a fine powder in a spice mill.
 Mix with black pepper, sugar and a dash of salt.